-Participants shared ideas for possible technologies for working with planning grants 0 including interconnected systems that could request authorizations; measure and manage performance; notify stakeholders internally or externally; manage, share, and edit records collaboratively; and maintain records securely.
+- Participants had a mutual interest in each other's technology, including methods of tracking both vertically and horizontally.
+Tools ranged from shared spreadsheets, to Oracle PeopleSoft products, to Microsoft 365's SharePoint, Project, and Box. - Participants shared ideas for possible technologies for working with planning grants including interconnected systems that could request authorizations; measure and manage performance; notify stakeholders internally or externally; manage, share, and edit records collaboratively; and maintain records securely.

-&lt;sup>3 The exact question asked of the participants was: "In your experience, are progress reports generally submitted in a satisfactory and timely manner by the sub-recipient?"
+3 The exact question asked of the participants was: "In your experience, are progress reports generally submitted in a satisfactory and timely manner by the sub-recipient?"